likianta/lk-logger/README.md

 ## Gallery / Code Screenshots

-The projects use `lk-logger` to their colorful prints.
+Projects using `lk-logger` for their prints:

 ![image-20240517155028545](.assets/image-20240517155028545.png)